Personal Revival Preceeds National Revival

 A Prayer at Mid-Day for Revival

 “Thou hast imputed my sin to my substitute, and his righteousness to my soul, clothing me with a bridegroom’s robe, decking me with jewels of holiness.
-But in my Christian walk I am still in rags; my best prayers are stained with sin; my penitential tears are so much impurity; my congessions of wrong are so many aggravations of sin; my receiving the Spirit is tinctured with selfishness.
+But in my Christian walk I am still in rags; my best prayers are stained with sin; my penitential tears are so much impurity; my confessions of wrong are so many aggravations of sin; my receiving the Spirit is tinctured with selfishness.

 I need to repent of my repentance;